junxit/us-congress-code/title-15/chapter-14a/sec-657f.md

     - **(B)** $3,000,000, in the case of any other contract opportunity; and
   - **(3)** in the estimation of the contracting officer, the contract award can be made at a fair and reasonable price.
 - **(b)** *Restricted competition* In accordance with this section, a contracting officer may award contracts on the basis of competition restricted to small business concerns owned and controlled by service-disabled veterans if the contracting officer has a reasonable expectation that not less than 2 small business concerns owned and controlled by service-disabled veterans will submit offers and that the award can be made at a fair market price.
-- **(c)** *Relationship to other contracting preferences* A procurement may not be made from a source on the basis of a preference provided under subsection (a) or (b) of this section if the procurement would otherwise be made from a different source under section 4124 or 4125 of title 18 or chapter 85 of title 41.
+- **(c)** *Relationship to other contracting preferences* A procurement may not be made from a source on the basis of a preference provided under subsection (a) or (b) if the procurement would otherwise be made from a different source under section 4124 or 4125 of title 18 or chapter 85 of title 41.
 - **(d)** *Enforcement; penalties* Rules similar to the rules of paragraphs (5) and (6) of section 637(m) of this title shall apply for purposes of this section.
 - **(e)** *Contracting officer* For purposes of this section, the term “contracting officer” has the meaning given such term in section 2101(1) of title 41.